aleluff/uktools/README.md

 do-kernel-purge
 ```

-* Optionnal

-You can re-run setup script by:
+* You can re-run setup script by
 ```
 ./setup
 ```

-* Logs are available with:
+* Logs are available with
 ```
 cat /var/log/uku.log
 ```

-* Uninstall (cron job included):
+* Uninstall (cron job included)
 ```
 make uninstall
 ```